-Mike is a Reader in Events at the School of Hospitality and Tourism Management, University of Surrey, and is responsible for leading the school's research agenda in the study of events and festivals.
+Mike is Head of Department and Reader in Events at the School of Hospitality and Tourism Management, University of Surrey, and he is the Director of a new university research 'Observatory for Human Rights and Major Events' (HaRM).

 Committed to supporting colleagues' research, Mike holds various editorial positions in international events and tourism journals.
-He is an Associate Editor for Annals of Leisure Research, and sits on the Editorial Board for Leisure Studies and Event Management journal.
+He is the Deputy Editor of Annals of Leisure Research, and sits on the Editorial Board for Leisure Studies, International Journal of Festival and Event Management, and Event Management journal.
 Furthermore, Mike sits on the Editorial Board and is the Social Media Editor for both Annals of Tourism Research, and, Annals of Tourism Research Empirical Insights (@AnnTourRes).

 Public, policy and practitioner engagement

 Mike frequently works with policy makers and industry practitioners as part of his commitment to social and economic research impact and public engagement.
 As part of this, his work regularly features across international TV, radio and print media (e.g. The Guardian, BBC, ABC), and Mike often works closely with global organisations like the International Olympic Committee and regional events organisations as part of the research production process and/or dissemination of findings and recommendations.
 His research has been funded by international organisations (e.g. European Union, International Olympic Committee), informed numerous global policy reports (e.g. United Nations World Tourism Organisation), and Mike is part of a network of academic policy advisors for the Centre for Science and Policy at the University of Cambridge (UK).